alxdavids/draft-privacy-pass/draft-privacy-pass.md

 ## Elliptic curve points

-When encoding elliptic curve points into existing data structures or into protocol messages, we assume that the curve points are first encoded into bytes using the methods given in {{SEC2}}.
+When encoding elliptic curve points into existing data structures or into protocol messages, we assume that the curve points are first encoded into bytes.
 We allow both uncompressed and compressed encodings, as long as the client and server are aligned on the encodings that they used.
 Compressed encodings provide storage and communication benefits but are slightly more expensive to decode.

 ## Protocol messages